victordandolini/victordandolini/README.md

 ##

-<h3>🇺🇸 en</h3>

-Hello, my name is Victor Dandolini, I am graduated in Theology and Law, with a postgraduate degree in Public Security Management, Software Analysis and Development and Multiplatform Mobile Application Projects.
+Hello, my name is Victor Dandolini, I have a degree in Theology and Law, with a postgraduate degree in Public Security Management, Software Analysis and Development (Cursing) and Multiplatform Mobile Application Projects (Cursing).

 I like to practice sports and have a balanced and healthy diet, of course I enjoy a good drink or a different food sometimes, I always try to be with my friends and family (including my 3 kittens), I watch series, play games of the moment and I like geek things on the internet.
 Happiness is not in things or people but in ourselves so let's live and dream what matters is our joy!